velopaymentsapi/velo-go/docs/CreateIndividual2.md

 ### NewCreateIndividual2

-`func NewCreateIndividual2(name CreateIndividual2Name, dateOfBirth string, ) *CreateIndividual2`
+`func NewCreateIndividual2(name CreateIndividualName, dateOfBirth string, ) *CreateIndividual2`

 NewCreateIndividual2 instantiates a new CreateIndividual2 object
 This constructor will assign default values to properties that have it defined,